Ataxia

 - Physical therapy to help with movement

-- Occupational therapy to help with everyday tasks and self-care
+- Occupational therapy to help with daily tasks and self-care

-- Speech therapy to improve swallowing and speaking
+- Speech therapy to help with swallowing and speaking

 Prevention